 Getting to the site itself is not necessarily easy for those travelling independently.
 If you are travelling with your own transport then it is no problem at all, but there is no public transport that reaches the mountain or site entrance itself, making an organised tour the most practical solution.
 There are basically four options to choose from for a visit to Nemrut:

-From Kahta: The most comfortable option is to get yourself to Kahta by bus where there is decent accommodation options and organise a half day tour from there to Mt Nemrut, usually for either sunrise or sunset.
+From Kahta: The most comfortable option is to get yourself to Kahta by bus where there is decent accommodation options.
+From there it’s simple to organise a half-day tour to Mt Nemrut, usually for either sunrise or sunset.
 It’s only an hour’s drive to the site and is usually done in conjunction with other archeological sites scattered nearby (more on this below).

 From Karadut: The cheapest option but also somewhat challenging is to arrive in Kahta and then take either a local (very infrequent) minibus/dolmus or hire a taxi to Karadut, a small village at the base of Mt Nemrut.
 There are a couple of basic guesthouses available there.
 From Karadut, you can either hike up the mountain which is 12 km one way or take a taxi to the entrance and back, which the guesthouses can arrange.